 First, a virtual perimeter is defined through an application.
 Once the threshold of the virtual barrier has been crossed by a mobile device, an if/then command performs a predefined function.

 This “e-perimeter” is generated and enforced using GPS, RFID, Wi-Fi, or cellular data.
 When an object enters or exits a geofence location, it triggers an action.
-The triggered action can vary, as well—it generally takes the form of a push notification or email alert.
+The triggered action can vary, as well—it generally takes the form of an email or push notification.
 The “if this, then that” function can have several applications for geofencing, meaning that you can set your personal mobile device to control other smart technology.
-Exactly who is alerted and why depends on the rules set up in the system.
+Exactly who is notified and why depends on the rules set up in the system.

 Example: A fleet manager wants to be notified when company vehicles enter and exit company property between the hours of 10:00 pm and 5:00 am.
 Each vehicle has a device onboard that is tracked through GPS.
 The fleet manager leverages his fleet tracking application to set a perimeter around the company headquarters.
 He sets up a “trigger” so if a vehicle leaves the company premise between 10:00 pm and 5:00 am, then he receives an email notification.